oreillymedia/production-resources/word/index.md

 We strongly discourage authors from using numbered code lines for two main reasons:

 * The line numbers end up hardcoded in typeset and/or downstream versions, making them difficult to maintain, correct, and update.
 Any references in the body text to the line numbers will also be hardcoded in, and if the code changes, the in-text references will also have to be changed.
 This maintenance may not sound like a big deal when you are authoring your book, but keep in mind that code may also need to be revised when fixing errata for reprints, and when writing future editions of the book.
 Numbered code makes the revision process that much more error-prone and cumbersome.
-*
 * When your readers copy and paste code lines from the digital editions of your book, each line will start with extraneous text (i.e., the line number plus any punctuation and whitespace), thus rendering it unrunnable as code.
-Most readers will probably access your book through Safari Books Online, PDF, and other digital formats.
+Most readers will probably access your book through the O'Reilly Learning Platform, PDF, and other digital formats.
 By adding hardcoded line numbers to your code, you're potentially making it more difficult for readers to actually use it.

 <h2 id="xrefs">Cross References</h2>